Geolm/onedraw/README.md

 # onedraw
 **GPU-driven 2D renderer drop-in library**

 `onedraw` is designed to render everything in a single draw call, maximizing GPU efficiency for 2D graphics.
 More details can be found in the [documentation](doc/index.md).
+It relies on Apple [Metal API](https://developer.apple.com/metal/cpp/), wave instructions, and indirect draw calls, so adapting it to other graphics APIs would require significant changes (but feel free to contact me if you want to do a port).

 ### Screenshot
 ![OneDraw Screenshot](path/to/screenshot.png)